IanBorrego/lm-evaluation-harness-symanto/docs/token_classification_guide.md

 Differently from IOB scheme, here, each word is marked with tags.
 For instance, \<DET\> the \</DET\> \<NOUN\> dog \</NOUN\> \<VERB\> is \</VERB\> \<ADJ\> red \</ADJ\>.
 As with IOB scheme, these in-text annotated examples are then our labels.

+> [!IMPORTANT]
+> Note that we are using tags to annotate within the text.
+So, if your text contain this kind of tags, this method will not work well.
+It is highly recommended to remove these characters from your dataset for tagging tasks.

+> [!IMPORTANT]
+> It is very recommended for the texts in your dataset to contain punctuation symbols separated by a whitespace from content words.
+For instance, "Apple, the company is one of the richest.", can lead to tagging errors since the LLMs typically consider "," or "." as separate tokens.
+You can use `nltk.word_tokenize` to go from that to "Apple , the company is one of the richest ."

 ```python
 # A few training examples from your dataset to be used as few-shot examples in LM Eval Harness